mantil-io/go-lambda-examples/guide/README.md

-When we create a new role, it is not immediately visible by new Lambda functions, so *create-function* command can fail with an error: `An error occurred (InvalidParameterValueException) when calling the CreateFunction operation: The role defined for the function cannot be assumed by Lambda.` The script waits 5 seconds before the first try and then makes a few more tries each after 1 second.
+When we create a new role, it is not immediately visible by new Lambda functions, so *create-function* command can fail with an error: `An error occurred (InvalidParameterValueException) when calling the CreateFunction operation: The role defined for the function cannot be assumed by Lambda.` The script waits for 5 seconds before the first try and then makes a few more tries each after 1 second.

 Line 25 is the actual [create-function](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/lambda/create-function.html)
 AWS CLI command.
-We provide the function name (line 26), runtime on which Lambda function will be build (line 27).
+We provide the function name (line 26), runtime on which Lambda function will be built (line 27).
 This is a Go application, so we use provided.al2 runtime.
 There are [runtimes](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html) for other languages.
 In line 28, we give our _function.zip_ as content for the new Lambda.
-Other useful option is to instead of using local file to specify S3 location where the package is located.
+Another useful option is instead of using a local file to specify S3 location where the package is located.
 In line 31, we specify architecture for the function (arm64 or x86_64).